Bowing: In Europe and the Commonwealth

 Bowing is a traditional gesture of respect and gratitude in European cultures.
 Since the 17th century, bowing has been a primarily male practice.
-Women instead perform a curtsy, a related gesture that diverged from the bow during the early modern period.
+Women may instead perform a curtsy, a related gesture that diverged from the bow during the early modern period.
 However, women may still bow in some religious practices or during stage performances, such as at the curtain call.

-The depth of the bow was related to the difference in rank or degree of respect or gratitude.
-In early modern courtly circles, males were expected to "bow and scrape" (hence the term "bowing and scraping" for what appears to be excessive ceremony).
+The depth of the bow related to differences in rank or degree of respect or gratitude.
+In early-modern courtly circles, males were expected to "bow and scrape" (hence the term "bowing and scraping" for what appears to be excessive ceremony).
 "Scraping" refers to the drawing back of the right leg as one bows, such that the right foot scrapes the floor or earth.
 Typically, while executing such a bow, the man's right hand is pressed horizontally across the abdomen while the left is held out from the body.
 Today, social bowing is all but extinct, except in some very formal settings.
 However, hand-kissing of women by men, which entails bowing to reach the hand, continues in some cultures.

-In the British, Australian, and other Commonwealth courts, lawyers and clerks (of both sexes) are expected to perform a cursory bow of the head only to the judge when entering or leaving a law court that is in session.
-Similar gestures are made to the Speaker of the House of Commons when entering or leaving the chamber of the House of Commons in session, and to the monarch by their staff.
+In the British, Australian, and other Commonwealth courts, lawyers and clerks (of both genders) are expected to perform a cursory bow of the head only to the judge when entering or leaving a law court that is in session.
+Similar gestures are made to the Speaker of the House of Commons when entering or leaving the chamber of the House of Commons in session, and to the monarch by staff.

-Members of the Royal Family of the various Commonwealth Realms are either bowed or curtsied to, depending on the gender of the subject.
+Members of the Royal Family of the various Commonwealth Realms receive either bows or curtsies, depending on the gender of the royal personage.
 Australians are expected to bow to the Governor-General of Australia, the spouse of the Governor-General and state Governors and Lieutenant-Governors.